International Amateur Free Agency & Bonus Pool Money

 Beginning in the 2017-18 offseason, any team that is over the luxury tax threshold and signs a Major League free agent that has rejected a qualifying offer will lose $1 million from their international signing pool in the following signing period.
 A team that is not over the luxury tax would only forfeit $500,000 of its signing pool in the subsequent period.

-Each year's international signing period begins July 2 and continues through June 15 of the following year.
-Under the CBA, international amateurs are defined as follows:
+Under the 2017-21 CBA, international amateurs are defined as follows:

 • Player resides outside of the United States, Canada or Puerto Rico and has not been enrolled in high school in any of those locations within the past calendar year.